How Much Does My Foam Part Weigh?

 Foam Weight Calculation

-To calculate the weight of your foam, you need to use two metrics: calculate the volume of packaging in cubic feet, and then multiply the volume by density to get the weight.
+To calculate the weight of your foam part, you need to use two metrics: calculate the volume of packaging in cubic feet, and then multiply the volume by density to get the weight.
 Put in one formula, it looks like this:

 ( Length x Weight x Height ÷ 1728 ) x Foam Density